 Black History Walk

 A walk along U Street and the eastern rim of Adams Morgan gives a taste of D.C. that most tourists never get.
-This tour through "Black Broadway" bounces from lively commercial streets brimming with hip bars, cafés, and boutiques to quiet, tree-lined, residential blocks, and highlights African American culture and history.
+This tour through "Black Broadway" bounces from lively commercial streets brimming with hip bars, cafés, and boutiques to quiet, tree-lined, residential blocks.

 "Black Broadway"—U Street Corridor